-The Managed Medical Review Organization Incorporated (MMRO) may arrange an appointment(s) with the physician or physicians so selected by the Board of Retirement for an examination of the Applicant and notify the Applicant as specified in Rule 4(b).
+The Managed Medical Review Organization Incorporated (MMRO) may arrange an appointment(s) with the physician or physicians so selected by the Board of Retirement for an examination of the APPLICANT and notify the APPLICANT as specified in Rule 4(b).

-The Medical Advisor shall advise the Board on medical matters; as requested.
+The Medical Advisor shall advise the Board on medical matter; as requested.